-Keep Pensacola Beautiful, Florida Department of Environmental Protection and Escambia County Marine Resources Division are partnering with seven (7) waterfront property owners to install a “Living Shoreline” project between Gordon Ave and Wayne Ave, on Escambia County waterfront “right of way” property along the shoreline of Bayou Grande.
-Oyster shell will be collected from area restaurants and deployed to create oyster and intertidal species habitat along more than 1200 linear feet of eroding Bayou Grande shoreline.
-The project will consist of installing 39 oyster reefs and 11,300 sq ft of native salt-tolerant vegetation to include 7500 individual Smooth Cordgrass, Black Needlerush, Saltmeadow Cordgrass and Saltbush plants.
+Keep Pensacola Beautiful, Florida Department of Environmental Protection, and Escambia County Marine Resources Division are partnering with 7 waterfront property owners to install a “Living Shoreline” project between Gordon Ave. and Wayne Ave. on Escambia County waterfront “right of way” property along the shoreline of Bayou Grande.
+Oyster shell will be collected from area restaurants and deployed to create oyster and intertidal species habitat along more than 1,200 linear feet of eroding Bayou Grande shoreline.
+The project will consist of installing 39 oyster reefs and 11,300 sq ft of native salt-tolerant vegetation to include 7,500 individual Smooth Cordgrass, Black Needlerush, Saltmeadow Cordgrass, and Saltbush plants.

-Restoration of oyster reefs and marsh grass habitat will increase oyster populations, provide nursery and foraging grounds for finfish, shellfish and wading birds, as well as aid in the filtration of stormwater runoff into the bayou.
+Restoration of oyster reefs and marsh grass habitat will increase oyster populations; provide nursery and foraging grounds for finfish, shellfish, and wading birds; and aid in the filtration of stormwater runoff into the bayou.
 Recycling of the shell from restaurants will reduce the input of shell into the local waste stream.
 Community volunteers and shoreline property owners will be engaged from start to finish with shell collection, reef construction, and monitoring.
 Funding is provided by a 5 Star and Urban Waters grant from Southern Company (Gulf Power) administered by the National Fish and Wildlife Foundation (NFWF) in the amount of $29,888 with $48,073 in projected matching funds.
-Additional partners include Pensacola State College, US Fish and Wildlife Service Coastal Program, Ecosystem Restoration Support Organization (ERSO), students from Escambia County Schools, University of West Florida (UWF), US Military personnel and seven bayou waterfront property owners.
+Additional partners include Pensacola State College, US Fish and Wildlife Service Coastal Program, Ecosystem Restoration Support Organization (ERSO), students from Escambia County Schools, University of West Florida (UWF), US Military personnel and 7 bayou waterfront property owners.

 Bayou Grande In the News